 Can I Use Weed if I Have Covid?

 COVID-19 is a respiratory illness that can cause difficulty breathing, chest pain, sore throat, cough, fever, loss of taste or smell, headaches, and lead to more severe symptoms and health risks.
-While the symptoms of COVID-19 resolve without complication for many healthy individuals, the COVID-19 virus still attacks all vital organs within the body, including the brain, lungs, heart, kidneys, and liver.4 COVID-19 infection in any individual, whether they have mild or severe symptoms, can lead to chronic fatigue, shortness of breath, and cognitive dysfunction, such as memory loss or other cognitive impairments.
+While the symptoms of COVID-19 resolve without complication for many healthy individuals, the COVID-19 virus still attacks all vital organs within the body, including the brain, lungs, heart, kidneys, and liver.2 COVID-19 infection in any individual, whether they have mild or severe symptoms, can lead to chronic fatigue, shortness of breath, and cognitive dysfunction, such as memory loss or other cognitive impairments.

 To date, no research has suggested that there is any direct interaction between weed and COVID-19 other than within a petri dish.
-Much of the concern around consuming cannabis while recovering from COVID-19 comes from users who combust flower for smoking, since there’s evidence they may be more vulnerable to infection than those who don’t.
+Much of the concern around consuming cannabis while recovering from COVID-19 comes from users who combust flowers for smoking since there's evidence they may be more vulnerable to infection than those who don't.
 In addition, smoking in a social setting–including sharing joints, blunts, pipes, or bongs–can also put cannabis users at higher risk of COVID-19 infection.

-Studies have also indicated that cannabis users are more likely to concurrently use tobacco products, such as nicotine vapes and cigarettes, which can lead to an increased risk of COVID-19 infection due to the carcinogens found in tobacco smoke.5
+Studies have also indicated that cannabis users are more likely to concurrently use tobacco products, such as nicotine vapes and cigarettes, which can lead to an increased risk of COVID-19 infection due to the carcinogens found in tobacco smoke.3

 It is advised to avoid the inhalation of cannabis while positive for COVID-19.
 However, other methods of consumption, such as tinctures, edibles, and topicals, aren't believed to worsen the infection.
 And, at least anecdotally, many individuals report that continuing to use cannabis while positive for COVID-19 is beneficial.